 Example: You live and run your jewelry business in Ohio, and have a regular customer who also lives in Ohio.
 But in this case, he wants you to ship a gift to his mother in West Virginia.
 You don’t have sales tax nexus in West Virginia, so in this case, you would not need to charge your customer sales tax on the transaction because you are shipping the item to a state where you don’t have nexus.
 The fact that your customer’s billing address is in Ohio is irrelevant in this case.
 (Whether or not your customer would be on the hook to pay use tax for the item is a whole other blog post!)

 This can occur the other way around, too.
 Say the customer in the above scenario lives in West Virginia but both you and his mother live in Ohio.
 He may be accustomed to happily buying from you and not paying sales tax.
-But when he has an item delivered to West Virginia, he’s unhappy to find that you charged him sales tax due to your sales tax nexus in West Virginia.
+But when he has an item delivered to his mom in Ohio, he’s unhappy to find that you charged him sales tax due to your sales tax nexus in Ohio.
 In that case, show him this post and hope he understands!

 I hope this has shed some light on whether to charge sales tax based on your customer’s shipping address or billing address.
 Have questions or something to say?
 Start the conversation in the comments!